junhanamaki/active_model_validators_ex/README.md

 # ActiveModelValidatorsEx

-A lib of custom validators for ActiveModel.
+A library of validators for ActiveModel.

 ## Installation